wclr/watchalive/README.md

 Type: `String`
 Default value: `process.cwd()`

-Base directory (root from where developers assets are served)
+Base directory (root from where developers assets are served), this is also base directory for other relative paths in config.

 ###### stdin
 Type: `Boolean`